 I have a final protection order against the abuser.
 Can his/her gun be taken away?

-As part of a final protection order due to domestic violence, stalking, sexual assault, physical harm/threats or abuse of the elderly/at-risk adult, the judge is supposed to order that the abuser:
+As part of a final protection order due to domestic violence, stalking, sexual assault, physical harm/threats or abuse of the elderly/at-risk adult, the judge can make firearms-related orders.
+The judge can only do so, however, if, after reviewing the petition, the judge determines that an act of domestic violence took place and it involved physical force or the threat or attempt to use physical force.
+The judge can then order that the abuser:

 - not have or buy any firearms or ammunition for the rest of the order; and